Series: Entertainment Tonight

 This series contains examples of:

 - Fanfare: Composed by Michael Mark.
-It became an unlistenable cacophony of guitars and swooshes over the last few years (and now a terrible rap mix by will.i.am from The Black Eyed Peas promoted by the show as the best television theme ever).
+It became an unlistenable cacophony of guitars and swooshes over the last few years (and between 2012-2014, a terrible rap mix by will.i.am from The Black Eyed Peas promoted by the show as the best television theme ever).
+Thankfully as of September 2014 a simpler version of the theme has returned.

 - Fanservice: Movies featuring strippers or bikinis will get a lot more hype than you'd normally expect.
 When Striptease was coming out, ET literally did weeks of hype, chatting up every single star of the movie, showing as many clips of Demi Moore's fit body doing strip-teases in bikinis, and nearly taking everything off.
 When the movie bombed, they simply dropped it and moved on to something else.